 Where is all this dried fox urine coming from?

 Hundreds of foxes in cages with trays beneath each cage to collect the marketable urine?
-Do you want to purchase a product that does not give long term results?
+Do you want to purchase a product that does not give long term Squirrel Control results?
 Do you want your money going to support the fur trade industry?

-What if you just wound the Squirrels and the wounded grey Squirrels or flying Squirrels Get to run to their nests – IN YOUR ATTIC – and die?
-Or - the grey Squirrels or flying Squirrels have baby Squirrels in the Attic or in your house walls?
+What if you just wound the Squirrels and the wounded grey Squirrels or Flying Squirrels Get to run to their Nests – IN YOUR ATTIC – and die?
+Or - the grey Squirrels or Flying Squirrels have baby Squirrels in the Attic or in Your house Walls?
 Well, happy smells to you Annie Oakley.
 Besides, in many towns this is an illegal way to Get Rid of Squirrels of any kind.

 This is a way to Control Pests.
 BUT, there are several drawbacks.
 First, be careful for your fingers – if it can snap a mouse’s spine it can certainly break or severely hurt a finger.
 Children can Get hurt.
 Family pets could Get hurt.
 Emergency rooms are expensive.